 - Transpiration pull is the main force for upward water movement during the day, while root pressure plays a bigger role at night.

-- Humans have two bean-shaped kidneys, located on either side of the backbone and protected by the last two ribs.
+- Humans have two bean-shaped kidneys located on either side of the vertebral column (from the 12th thoracic to the 3rd lumbar vertebra).

-- Internally, the kidney has an outer cortex and an inner medulla made up of conical structures called renal pyramids.
+- Each kidney has an outer cortex and an inner medulla; the medulla contains conical structures called renal pyramids.

 Key Points: Structure and Function of a Nephron

-- Distal convoluted tubule (DCT) opens into the collecting duct, which transports urine to the pelvis.
+- The distal convoluted tubule (DCT) carries out tubular secretion and regulation of ions, and opens into the collecting duct, which reabsorbs water and transports urine to the renal pelvis.

 Key Points: Excretion in Plants